-During her time at the College, Carolyn greatly valued her internships.
+During her time at the college, Carolyn greatly valued her internships.
 This experience gave her excellent exposure in learning what it’s like to work for nonprofit organizations.
-Her first assignment was at the Stork Club Preschool in Rocky Hill, CT, working with infants and toddlers.
-Next she worked at an outpatient program for children at Elmcrest Hospital in Portland, CT.
+Her first assignment was at the Stork Club Preschool in Rocky Hill, working with infants and toddlers.
+Next she worked at an outpatient program for children at Elmcrest Hospital in Portland.
 She also interned with the Big Brothers Big Sisters youth organization as a case manager.

 At this point, Carolyn was hooked.
 She really enjoyed doing good and helpful work as a career.

 Being from New England, she decided after seven years in Seattle that she wanted to move back to the East Coast.
 She first headed to Maryland’s Delmarva Peninsula, where she became the operations and food sourcing manager for the Maryland Food Bank–Eastern Shore Branch, also part of the Feeding America network.

 The following year, in 2007, Carolyn returned to Connecticut to work at the Connecticut Food Share, located in Wallingford.
 She served as the procurement director and now is the director of food strategy and distribution—responsible for securing more than 23 million pounds of food, which is distributed to nearly 600 hunger relief organizations throughout the state each year.